Discrete Optimal Transport and Voice Conversion: Experiments and Evaluation

-\subsection{Voice Conversion on ASVspoof}
+The FAD results (Table~\ref{tab:fad}) show that $k$DOT achieves the best alignment to the target distribution for moderate $k$ values.
+However, improvements in FAD do not always directly translate to lower WER or higher MOS.
+This highlights an important distinction: global distribution matching and local intelligibility are related but not identical objectives.
+Effective voice conversion requires balancing both.

-To test our method in a more challenging, domain-mismatched setting, we evaluate on the ASVspoof 2019 dataset~\cite{wang2020asvspoof}.
-We sort recordings by duration and select only those longer than 2.9 seconds, based on earlier observations that longer target utterances improve performance.
-We convert the first 1000 spoofed (fake) recordings into the last 1000 bona fide recordings using a \textit{one-to-one} setup.
-The converted audio is then passed through the AASIST model for spoof detection.
-There are AASIST2\cite{aasist2} and AASIST3\cite{aasist3} models, but their code is not publicly available.
+\subsection{Voice Conversion on ASVspoof 2019}

-To ensure that any performance gain is not due to improvement introduced by the vocoder itself, we include a control: both bona fide and spoofed utterances are passed through an encode-decode pipeline (WavLM Large + HiFi-GAN) without OT mapping.
-The results, presented in \cref{fig:aasist}, show that while this reconstruction process introduces some distortion, it does not generally fool the AASIST model.
-In contrast, applying discrete OT leads to over $80\%$ of spoofed utterances being misclassified as bona fide, demonstrating the strong domain-alignment capabilities of our method.
+To evaluate OT under severe domain mismatch, we conduct experiments on the ASVspoof 2019 dataset~\cite{wang2020asvspoof}.
+Based on earlier duration analysis, we retain only utterances longer than 2.9 seconds.
+We convert the first 1000 spoofed recordings into the last 1000 bona fide recordings using a one-to-one OT setup.
+The converted signals are then evaluated using the AASIST spoof detection model~\cite{Jung2021AASIST}.